-Kent State University provides one and two-bedroom apartments for married students with or without children and single parent students with children.
+Kent State University provides one- and two-bedroom apartments for married students with or without children and single parent students with children.
 Space limitations permit a maximum of two children in an apartment.
-Each apartment consists of a living room/dining area, kitchenette, bath, and bedroom(s).
+Each apartment consists of a living room/dining area, kitchenette, bath and bedroom(s).
 Rental rates include the cost of utilities and cable television, excluding telephone service.
 The Allerton Apartments are in operation year round, including summer and vacation periods.
-Additional information is available by writing the Department of Residence Services.
+Additional information is available from the Department of Residence Services, (800) 706-8941 or (330) 672-7000 or www.res.kent.edu.